artheadsweden/snake_ai/README.md

 This game has two modes.

 #### Human Mode
-One is a normal snake game that you can play.
+This is a normal snake game that you can play.
 You can start it by executing the human_snake.py file located in the src folder.
 This mode is the only thing that works in the main branch.

 The game is implemented using pygame.